 Shelter comes in many forms and has only to meet your needs at the time.
 It may be that you have found a cave, overhang or some other form of natural shelter that just needs a small amount of work to make it suitable for your requirements; more likely is that you will have to construct a shelter from scratch.

-When some people think of a survival shelter their minds eye visualises a multi-floored architectural masterpiece complete with veranda, running water and a full set of hand-crafted bamboo furniture; all this being achieved in a whisker over 20 minutes with a Swiss army knife.
+When some people think of a survival shelter, their mind’s eye visualizes a multi-floored architectural masterpiece complete with a veranda, running water, and a full set of hand-crafted bamboo furniture; all this being achieved in a whisker over 20 minutes with a Swiss army knife.

 The Difference Between Survival and Bushcraft

-We are all guilty of using the word “survival” when going out and managing in the wilderness with a small amount of equipment but it is very important to be able to differentiate between survival and bushcraft as these are two very different subjects.
+We are all guilty of using the word “survival” when going out and managing in the wilderness with a small amount of equipment, but it is very important to be able to differentiate between survival and bushcraft as these are two very different subjects.
 Survival is really just that.

-The things that will be the most difficult to survive without are a sense of humour, a determination to get back to civilisation and a strong will to live no matter what happens; these come from within and need no additional tools.
+The things that will be the most difficult to survive without are a sense of humor, a determination to get back to civilization, and a strong will to live no matter what happens; these come from within and need no additional tools.

 You will have taken with you a small amount of equipment, the correct clothing to survive and should always be in a position to leave the area at any time; this removes the mental anguish that can become such a large problem.

 The Wind and Rain

 Before we go on to the different types of shelter, a short word on wind and rain.
-Cold is debilitating, not only physically but mentally; if you get wet and it is windy you will be in serious trouble.
+Cold is debilitating, not only physically but mentally; if you get wet and it is windy, you will be in serious trouble.

 We can now look at the different types of basic shelter bearing in mind our possible lack of equipment.

-Caves and rock overhangs may provide a quick and simple solution to your problem but remember that they may be the home of something else: large cats, bears, bats, scorpions, spiders and snakes are all possible tenants.
+Caves and rock overhangs may provide a quick and simple solution to your problem but remember that they may be the home of something else: large cats, bears, bats, scorpions, spiders, and snakes are all possible tenants.
 If the weather is likely to produce electrical storms, be mindful that it can track down wet fissures to where you may be.

-These occur almost everywhere and even a small hollow will offer some protection from the wind.
+These occur almost everywhere, and even a small hollow will offer some protection from the wind.
 With a little work a roof may be fashioned to give a reasonable shelter in a very short time.
 A shelter in a hollow would not be the first choice if it looked like heavy rain.

-In rocky areas a simple shelter referred to as a “Sangar” can be made by collecting rocks and building a small, circular structure about three feet high; this will keep the wind off and if time/materials allow, a roof can be fashioned quite quickly.
+In rocky areas, a simple shelter referred to as a “Sangar” can be made by collecting rocks and building a small, circular structure about three feet high; this will keep the wind off, and if time/materials allow, a roof can be fashioned quite quickly.

 Felled Tree Shelter

 If you have the means to cut through the trunk of a small tree, a shelter can easily be made.
-This works best with coniferous trees although any tree will suffice.
-Locate a straight tree around six metres tall, partially cut through the trunk about a metre from the base and push it over into the wind.
+This works best with coniferous trees, although any tree will suffice.
+Locate a straight tree around six meters tall, partially cut through the trunk about a meter from the base, and push it over into the wind.

-In heavy snow a natural depression will form around the base of coniferous trees.
+In heavy snow, a natural depression will form around the base of coniferous trees.
 This, with a little work, can be made into a reasonable shelter.

-You can make a surprisingly simple shelter with few or no tools by collecting branches, making a frame and covering it with ferns, turf, grass, leaves etc. This type of shelter is easily and quickly constructed in autumn when the materials are plentiful.
+You can make a surprisingly simple shelter with few or no tools by collecting branches, making a frame, and covering it with ferns, turf, grass, leaves, etc. This type of shelter is easily and quickly constructed in autumn when the materials are plentiful.

-Survival shelters need to be quick and simple as this will be only one of your tasks; finding food, water, direction and generally keeping yourself safe all become top priority and very time-consuming.
+Survival shelters need to be quick and simple as this will be only one of your tasks; finding food, water, direction, and generally keeping yourself safe all become top priorities and very time-consuming.

-Which you may find interesting; the only difference is that you would not go the trouble of making it almost invisible.
+Which you may find interesting; the only difference is that you would not go through the trouble of making it almost invisible.
 The shelter is made from materials that were on the ground and have only been trimmed with an axe to save time.